Loading...

 Teaching

-2021-present, Teaching assistant for Corporate Finance (MSc Finance, UCL School of Management) - average student rating 4.3/5
+2021-present, Teaching assistant for Corporate Finance (MSc Finance, UCL School of Management)

 Contact